filswan/multi-chain-storage/README.md

 ## Functions
 - Make payment from multi chain for filecoin storage
-- Backup user's file to filecoin network.
+- Backup user's file to filecoin network
 - Supports payment with tokens such as USDC on polygon

 # System Design